 These work-hour restrictions aim to prevent truckers from driving when too fatigued to be safe.
 A fatigued driver has a delayed reaction time and impaired judgment and his crash risk may be similar to the risk faced by a person who has consumed too much alcohol.

-The FMCSA reports that around 12 percent of 129,120 truck crashes in 2012 involved a drowsy driver.
+The FMCSA reports that more than 10 percent of 130,000 track crashes each year involve a drowsy driver.
 Preventing collisions caused by fatigued truckers needs to be a top priority and truckers should obey work-hour restrictions.
 The FMCSA has proposed electronic monitoring as a method of ensuring that drivers follow the rules but no such regulation has passed on the federal level.SWFL Trucking Collisions and Hours-of-Service Compliance

 If work-hour violations occur, a truck driver may be presumed negligent if he causes a crash.
 The rule violation makes it easier for victims to make a claim for compensation since they do not have to prove the driver was unreasonably careless.
 The safety violation means carelessness is assumed.

 Associates and Bruce L. Schreiner, Attorneys for the Injured can help victims to obtain on-duty logs, driving records, expert testimony and other evidence to prove a truck accident claim.
 Call 800-646-1210 today to schedule a free consultation with a trucking accidents attorney.